lin-v-gan/lin-v-gan.github.io/_posts/2024-02-27-How to find the most cited papers from any journal on Web of Science.md

 ---
 layout: post
 category: how-to
+title: How to find the most cited papers from any journal on Web of Science
 ---

 *I wanted to provide screenshots, but unfortunately `Attempt to authenticate non-existent session` won't go away...
 Sorry!*